ChristopherPence/learning_graphQL/README.md

 	* Message validation is largely handled by GraphQL because it is strongly-typed.

 2. Add a few happy path integration tests
+	* It is not a complete happy path test since there isn't a fully implemented front-end but the provided queries provide a good example of expected functionality.

 3. Test performance with a simple load test utility
 	* Autocannon was used to loadtest the endpoint.